Tradies with Ties to Criminal Organisations Set To Lose Contractor’s Licence

 If a person wishes to seek a review of a cancellation or a refusal to grant a licence due to the new sections, the Queensland Civil Administrative Tribunal (QCAT) can undertake a review of the decision.

-Our experienced criminal defence lawyer can offer you advice if you have been, or fear that you may be, classified as an associate to a criminal organisation.
+Our experienced Criminal Lawyers Brisbane can offer you advice if you have been, or fear that you may be, classified as an associate to a criminal organisation.

 Call Bosscher Lawyers on 1300 729 316.